Spread our blog

 Once data reaches to the WARM bucket, it is read only.
 Active incoming data will not get written to the WARM bucket.
 It is created in the same directory as HOT Bucket

-You can also know about : DEST_KEY=_MetaData:Index
+You can also know about : How to Reset the Forgotten Password of Admin in Splunk

 By Default the no. of WARM bucket is 0